Porch Floor Ideas: Best Materials, Styles & Design Inspiration

 3. Composite Decking

 Composite is made from recycled plastic mixed with wood fibers.
-While looking like natural wood, composite is resistant to rot, mold, pest infestations, and stains and can last for decades.
+While looking like natural wood, composite is resistant to rot, mold, pest infestations, and stains, and can last for decades.

 An affordable alternative to traditional wood deck boards, composite tiles are a particularly low-maintenance option: they don’t require refinishing like wood and are easy to clean.
 One disadvantage of composite decking is that it’s more susceptible to UV fading than other types of flooring.
+However, composite is among the most popular and best materials for the front porch floor.

-4. Rubber
+4. Hardwood

 5. Vinyl